Wesbest/KubernetesForEveryone/README.md

 First we need to manipulate the service defintion by adding an external ip adress.
 Select ip that is available in the following link: https://bit.ly/2GuBdRf

 Add the external ip adress by replacing the CHANGE_ME with the ip adresses that you have selected from the list.
+First add this comment to a notepad and add the ip as described below.
+When you copy the command and paste it to the cloud shell it automatically hits enter before you have even edited the ip address.

 ```bash
 sed -i 's/IP_ADDRESS/CHANGE_ME/g' kubernetes_service1.yaml